Development Environments#

 You can see the local documentation build in your browser by opening the index.html file from the sphinx/build/ folder.

-Now that you’re all setup with a development version of Thevenin and have tested the codebase using the nox integration, be sure to follow the version control workflow as you contribute.
+Now that you’re all setup with a development version of Thevenin and have tested the codebase using the nox integration, be sure to follow the Version Control workflow as you contribute.
 Happy coding!